 What Can You Expect on an Alaska Cruise?

 Before delving into the packing particulars, it’s a good idea to take a step back and explore what exactly you are packing for.
 An Alaska cruise means something different to each traveller.
 For some, it’s an excuse for high-excitement activities.
 For others, it’s the solitary, slow enjoyment of nature that draws them in.
 Some cruise-goers prefer to while away their time inside, while others live for the brisk breezes.
+Others simply love to relax on their balcony with a pair of binoculars to watch the whales and bears pass by.
+The common factor though is that all of these different people are looking for ways to stay warm.

 However you define yourself, here are some common things to expect on an Alaska cruise.
 Let these common activities guide you as you pack for your cruise.